First published in the Santa Barbara Sentinel under the pen name, Elizabeth Rose.

 He’s asked my name.
 I could tell he was young (25 maybe?), but his thick accent was sexy, and I didn’t mind the attention.

-After a couple where-are-you-from’s, I excused myself to grab an extra blanket from my car.
+After a couple of where-are-you-from’s, I excused myself to grab an extra blanket from my car.

 As I made my way back to the beach, Mr. Argentina was heading up the stairs to leave.